Forming a US LLC from India: Complete Guide (2026)

 - IRS faxes back the EIN assignment in approximately 4 business days

-From India, the fax method is the standard path.
-The IRS online EIN application requires an SSN, which locks out non-residents.
-The phone method (calling +1-267-941-1099 during US business hours) works but involves calling during Indian late-night hours (IST is 9.5-10.5 hours ahead of US Eastern Time).
-Mail submission to IRS, Cincinnati, OH 45999 takes 4-6 weeks.
+From India, fax is the standard path.
+The IRS online application requires an SSN, which locks out non-residents.
+The phone method (+1-267-941-1099 during US business hours) works but means calling at midnight or later IST.
+Mail to IRS, Cincinnati, OH 45999 takes 4-6 weeks.

-Most formation services include EIN obtainment in their package.
-Doola, Firstbase, and Stripe Atlas all file Form SS-4 on the founder's behalf and deliver the EIN once assigned.
-The IRS charges nothing for the EIN itself — formation services that list "EIN obtainment" as a separate line item are charging for the labor of filing the form.
+Most formation services include EIN filing in their package.
+Doola, Firstbase, and Stripe Atlas all file Form SS-4 on your behalf.
+The IRS charges nothing for the EIN itself, so if a service lists "EIN obtainment" as a separate line item, they're charging for the labor of filing one form.

-An ITIN is not required before obtaining an EIN.
-The typical sequence is: form LLC → get EIN → open bank account → file first tax return → apply for ITIN with the return (if needed).
+An ITIN is not required before getting an EIN.
+The sequence: form LLC, get EIN, open bank account, file first tax return, then apply for ITIN with that return if needed.

 Step 4: Open a US Bank Account

-Banking is where Indian founders face the most friction — not because of nationality restrictions, but because remote identity verification requirements have tightened across US financial institutions in 2025-2026.
+Banking is where Indian founders hit the most friction.
+Not because of nationality restrictions, but because remote identity verification has tightened across US financial institutions in 2025-2026.

 | Platform | Accessibility for Indian Nationals | Notes |